 This comes at a bad time for Lime, who having faced financial difficulties in the wake of the pandemic, they had laid off 13 percent of their workforce while Bird had about 500 layoffs of their own.
 After losing ridership around March during the lockdowns, the companies are recording an increase in ridership, but they have yet to increase their workforce.

 “The scooter companies, of course, refuse to take any responsibility,” attorney Catherine Lerer said.
 “The scooters are very poorly maintained.
 They just fall apart on the riders.
 The parts come off, the handlebars come off, the baseboard breaks, the throttle sticks, the brakes fail.
 These are very dangerous motorized vehicles.”

 Incidents in the lawsuits date as far back as 2018 with riders experiencing the company’s first generation scooters, while some have been replaced with newer models the accidents are still occurring with complaints saying that the scooters have “failed to perform as safely as an ordinary consumer would expect when used.”

 E Scooters laws already exist in a huge grey area of ambiguity varying from state to state.
 No doubt that the outcome of this case will in some way influence national legislation regarding e scooters.

-If you or a loved one has been injured in a scooter accident, or any other type of vehicle accident, let a scooter accident lawyer in Kansas City, MO, such as from Royce Injury Attorneys, represent you for your case.
+If you or a loved one has been injured in a scooter accident, or any other type of vehicle accident, let a scooter accident lawyer Kansas City, MO trusts, such as from Royce Injury Attorneys, represent you for your case.
 Contact a law firm today.